angeella/mds_fMRI/tutorial_mds_fMRI.md

 The previous figure represents the same plot for the run $3$, $6$, $9$ and $12$ of the first subject.
 We can note something strange, across the time the division of cluster gets worse, this may be due to a decrease in the attention of the subject in looking at the proposed stimuli run after run.

-We must note, also, that this method of multidimensional scaling applied refers to classical multidimensional scaling that provides the same results coming from the principal component analysis as we can see in Figure \ref{plot_sub1_run1_pca}.
+We must note, also, that this method of multidimensional scaling applied refers to classical multidimensional scaling that provides the same results coming from the principal component analysis.
 Below, the code used to do the principal component analysis:

 ```r
 pca <-prcomp(sub1_run1_XX1,center = TRUE,scale. = TRUE)